wp-plugins/sf-move-login/readme.txt

 = 2.1.2 =

 * 2015/07/23
-* Bugfix: Added missing base URL in rewrite rules for nginx when the site is not installed at the domain root.
+* Bugfix: Added missing base URL in rewrite rules for Nginx when the site is not installed at the domain root.
 * Bugfix: php warning in settings page.

 = 2.1.1 =

 * 2015/06/08
-* Bugfix: Added missing semicolon in rewrite rules for nginx.
+* Bugfix: Added missing semicolon in rewrite rules for Nginx.

 = 2.1 =